wing5wong/artisan-whs-static/source/_events/2020-02-03_whs-athletics-champs.md

 ---
-title: WHS Athletics Champs
+title: WHS Athletics Championships - Whole School
 date: 2020-02-19T19:29:11.650Z
 ---
-This years school Athletics day is on Thursday 20 February at Cooks Gardens.
+This years school Athletics day is on Thursday 20 February at Cooks Gardens for the WHOLE SCHOOL.

 Track and Field sign ups are on the following bitly: